Erskine College Institutional Aid

 South Carolina Tuition Grant

 South Carolina offers students assistance if they choose to attend a private Institution.
-Eligibility is determined by filing the FAFSA (studentaid.gov) by June 30th; student must meet one of the following three criteria: the student must have at least a 2.0 High School GPA, or must make at least a 900 SAT; and the student must be in the top 75% of his/her High School graduating class.
+Eligibility is determined by filing the FAFSA (studentaid.gov) by August 1.
+Eligible students can receive up to $5,000 per year.
+Student must meet one of the following three criteria: the student must have at least a 2.0 High School GPA, or must make at least a 900 SAT; and the student must be in the top 75% of his/her High School graduating class.
+Students are able to appeal their eligibility decision by December 15th of each year.
 For more information contact www.state.sc.us/tuitiongrants.